manarimo/ICFPC2025/wrapper/README.md

 Overview

 - Reads commands from stdin using the custom text protocol in `io-spec.txt` (not raw JSON).
-- Proxies to the API server at `API_BASE` and writes the raw HTTP response body to stdout (JSON from the server).
+- Proxies to the API server at `API_BASE`.
+- Output format:
+  - `explore`: plain text, one line per result list: `<len> v1 v2 ... vN`.
+  - other endpoints: raw JSON from the server.
 - On parsing/network errors, prints a small JSON error to stdout.

 Environment